-It is recommended to use one of the middle layers as a solid ground plane.
+TI recommends using one of the middle layers as a solid ground plane.
 Ground plane provides shielding for sensitive circuits and traces.
 It also provides a quiet reference potential for the control circuitry.
-The AGND and PGND pins should be connected to the ground plane using vias right next to the bypass capacitors.
-PGND pins are connected to the source of the internal LS switch.
-They should be connected directly to the grounds of the input and output capacitors.
+Connect the AGND and PGND pins to the ground plane using vias right next to the bypass capacitors.
+PGND pins are connected to the source of the internal LS switch, and they must be connected directly to the grounds of the input and output capacitors.
 The PGND net contains noise at the switching frequency and may bounce due to load variations.
-The PGND trace, as well as PVIN and SW traces, should be constrained to one side of the ground plane.
-The other side of the ground plane contains much less noise and should be used for sensitive routes.
+The PGND trace, as well as PVIN and SW traces, must be constrained to one side of the ground plane.
+The other side of the ground plane contains much less noise; use for sensitive routes.

-It is recommended to provide adequate device heat sinking by utilizing the PAD of the IC as the primary thermal path.
+TI recommends using adequate device heat sinking by utilizing the PAD of the IC as the primary thermal path.
 Use a minimum 4 by 4 array of 10 mil thermal vias to connect the PAD to the system ground plane for heat sinking.
-The vias should be evenly distributed under the PAD.
+The vias must be evenly distributed under the PAD.
 Use as much copper as possible for system ground plane on the top and bottom layers for the best heat dissipation.
 It is recommended to use a four-layer board with the copper thickness, for the four layers, starting from the top one, 2 oz / 1 oz / 2 oz.
 Four layer boards with enough copper thickness and proper layout provides low current conduction impedance, proper shielding and lower thermal resistance.

-The thermal characteristics of the LM43600-Q1 are specified using the parameter $R{\theta,JA}$, which characterize the junction temperature of the silicon to the ambient temperature in a specific system.
-Although the value of $R{\theta,JA}$ is dependent on many variables, it still can be used to approximate the operating junction temperature of the device.
+The thermal characteristics of the LM43601 are specified using the parameter $R{\theta JA}$, which characterize the junction temperature of the silicon to the ambient temperature in a specific system.
+Although the value of $R{\theta JA}$ is dependent on many variables, it still can be used to approximate the operating junction temperature of the device.
 To obtain an estimate of the device junction temperature, one may use the following relationship:

-$T{J} = P{D} \times R{\theta JA} + T{A}$
+$$T{J} = P{D} \times R{\theta JA} + T{A}$$